The Contraception Choices website

 There are many methods of contraception available and there's no perfect method, which it can make it difficult to choose between them.

-The Contraception Choices website is designed to help women and couples decide which method of contraception might suit them best.
-The site provides honest information on the advantages and disadvantages of each method, and tackles concerns directly.
+The Contraception Choices website is designed to help people decide which method of contraception might suit them best.
+The site provides honest information on the advantages and disadvantages of each method, and addresses users' concerns.

-The Contraceptive Choices website was developed by a team of doctors, nurses and researchers from University College London in collaboration with women aged 15 to 30.
+The Contraceptive Choices website was developed by a team of doctors, nurses and researchers from University College London in collaboration with young women.

 The website features